 Sacha is a 5000 acre private reserve located in Sucumbios province, northeast of Ecuador in the Amazon Basin, accessible by river, that offers a deep jungle programme for those people who wish to view wildlife in its natural habitat and learn about the ecosystems of the Neotropics from our naturalist and native Quichua guides.

 All of Sacha’s cabins, with high thatched roofs and private shaded terraces, are constructed with traditional materials and nestle into the lush surroundings.
-The 26 comfortable rooms - single, double and (on request) triple beds - provide a private bathroom with flushing toilet and hot shower.
+The 26 spaciolus and comfortable rooms - single, double and (on request) triple beds - provide a private bathroom with flushing toilet and hot shower.
 The cabins are screened against insects, and have ceiling fans.
 During free time, visitors can contemplate the jungle from hammocks and often report seeing wild fauna such as toucans, agoutis and monkeys right from their own cabin.
 Guests may also enjoy a raised lookout above our main bar and lounge, which offers a scenic view of Pilchicocha Lake and excellent opportunities to birdwatch.

-Amongst Sacha´s highlights are the Canopy walkway (unique in Ecuador - 275 metres long and 36 metres high), the Butterfly farm, the Tree tower (45 meters high and built around an enormous Kapok tree) and Canoe excursions through flooded forest ecosystems.
+Amongst Sacha´s highlights are the Canopy walkway (unique in Ecuador - 275 metres long and 36 metres high), the Butterfly farm, the Tree tower (45 meters high and built around an enormous Kapok tree) and canoe excursions through flooded forest ecosystems.

 Since its foundation in 1992, Sacha Lodge has proven that it is possible to sustain a healthy balance between economic development, rainforest conservation, local human advancement and respect to local culture.